SforAiDl/jeta/contributing.md

 git push origin <branch name>
 ```

-8) Open up a pull request on github
+8) Open up a pull request on github.
+If all previous checks and tests pass, please send a pull request.